 6 Weeks and 1 day after the pronouncement of the decree nisi, you can apply for the final decree absolute which finally dissolves the marriage.
 If the Petitioner does not apply for this then the respondent can apply for this 3 months after the date the petitioner could have applied for it.

-We specialise in divorce for expatriates worldwide and have efficient systems for advising our clients overseas via telephone, video conferencing, skype or in person.
-Request a call back today from a solicitor, to discuss your options.
+We specialize in divorce for expatriates worldwide and have efficient systems for advising our clients overseas via telephone, video conferencing, skype or in person.
+Request a call back today from our family law attorney / Divorce Solicitors solicitor, to discuss your options for divorce mediation.